barryclark/jekyll-now/_posts/2019-08-27-talk_parallel-programming-python.md

 4. Questions from the audience during and after Q&A were on threading and parallel + async I/O operations/executions - topics that I have yet to explore extensively.
 5. Time management - my talk overran slightly beyond 30 minutes as someone in the audience interrupted halfway to clarify about Spark and parallel processing, so it got a bit late and people started leaving.
 6. I need a taller standing tripod to record my own talks when Engineers.SG is not recording.
 My mini-tripod was positioned on a table facing the stage at a really weird angle, and the recording was marred by people walking around blocking the camera view.
 Much thanks to Ka Ho for being my temporary video-recording tech support (and effective stand-in for Engineers.SG) while I was on stage.
+7. Slight technicality error in my slides: the huge 19.4 times speedup was due in part to numba.
+Speedup achieved with 4-core was around 2-3 times faster in my case due to Amdahl's law, but it's still better than no speedup at all.

 ### Things that went well